mterzolo/nielsen_python_training/README.md

 # nielsen_python_training

-This is a weekly training series to introduce python programming for data analysis
+In order to better prepare our group for a transition from SAS to python, I led a weekly training series on python programming for data analysis.

+Included in here will be the notebook I went over on the webinar, and the question / answer notebooks.